recept27/recept27/README.md

 </a>

 <p>
-   I'm a software engineer who is passionate about making products and building startups.
-I'm currently working at <a href="https://www.gojek.io/">@Gojek</a>.
-I am a founder and organisation admin at <a href="https://github.com/TheAlgorithms">@TheAlgorithms</a>.
-In my free time I play chess and create music.
+   I am a software developer passionate about product development, startup and team building.
+In my spare time I play checkers and ride a bike.
 </p>